jakubynku/WoodEdit-for-MinecraftPE/README.md

 <h3>Wooden Axe</h3>

 Rotates a selected cuboid around one of three axis.
-Tap rotates cuboid clockwise, long press rotates cuboid counter clockwise.
-Rotation is always done around first selected block  with Wooden Stick (start of selection).
+Short tap rotates cuboid clockwise, long press rotates cuboid counter clockwise.
+Rotation is always done around <b>starting point</b> of selection done with Wooden Stick.

-To determine one of three axis aroud of which rotation will occur, script analizes virtual line between player position and start of selection block.
+To determine one of three axis aroud of which rotation will occur, script analizes virtual line between player position and <b>starting point</b> of selection.
 Then closest axis to this line is selected.

 <h3>Fishing Rod</h3>